gordon-cs/Athletic-Absence-Documentation/Athletic-Absence-Doc/src/Design/APIEndpoints.md

  - Post request that sends an email to {emails} from {fromEmail} and {password}, leave {number} = 0 for default message called in test_sendEmail() in test_emails.py to check to be sure that mailer is working.
 When running this test, replace the fromEmail and password with your Gordon email and password.

 api/Events
  - Return all our Athletic Events as a list.
+This method is used in CoachEventDetails, CoachEventsPage, DeletedEventsPage, EventDetails, and EventsPage.
+In these different files, we filter from the list.
+In CoachEventDetails and EventDetails, we find an event by a given event id and show details about that event.
+In CoachEventsPage and EventsPage, we filter all the events that are not marked as deleted and show all these events.
+In DeletedEventsPage, we filter all the events that are marked as deleted and show all these events.

 api/Events/add
  - Posts a new event to our database and adds all necessary players to it